Save up to 25%… Shop Our Birthday Sale Now!

 • Balances histamine levels & helps alleviate seasonal allergies

-• Supports the immune system & helps with anti-cancer protocols
+• Supports the dog's immune system

 Reishi For Calming the Nervous System

 TCM practitioners have long utilized reishi to help alleviate insomnia and anxiety and as a support for meditation.
-Mouse studies have shown reduced sleep latency and prolonged sleep duration with Reishi (6).
+Mouse studies have shown reduced sleep latency and prolonged sleep duration with Reishi [6].

 This is one reason Dr. Rob Silver added reishi to Real Mushrooms’ “Relax” pet chews: for its potential to be an excellent calming agent for dogs and cats.
 It is also a wonderful synergistic mushroom to lion’s mane, which is also in the “Relax” chews.